Clay County History

 By Larry W. Smith

-Clay County history is filled with notable figures and interesting facts.
-The county was formed from sections of Jackson County & Overton County, TN in 1870.
+Clay County's history is filled with notable figures and interesting facts.
+The county was formed from sections of Jackson County and Overton County, TN in 1870.

-Jackson County gave up lands west from the Kentucky line in Cumberland County, KY, south along a line just east of Celina to the present Jackson County line, west to Macon County, then north to the Kentucky line in Monroe County, KY.
-Overton county gave up lands from the Kentucky line in Cumberland County, KY in a southeasterly arc back to the portion given up by Jackson County.
+Jackson County gave up lands west of the Kentucky line in Cumberland County, KY, south along a line just east of Celina to the present Jackson County line, west of Macon County, then north of the Kentucky line in Monroe County, KY.
+Overton County gave up lands from the Kentucky line in Cumberland County, KY in a southeasterly arc back to the portion given up by Jackson County.